Liberty of the Clink: Prison and palace

-The Clink is most famous for its prison.
+The liberty is most famous for its prison, The Clink.
 The first recorded use of the term Liberty of the Clink was in 1530; the nickname was used informally to avoid confusion with the other manors in Southwark.
 'Clink' seems to be derived from the name of the Bishop's prison, which he held as a civil authority deriving from his role as Chancellor or Treasurer.
 It was also the manorial gaol maintained by the bishop as part of the administration of the liberty.
 The bishop's London residence, Winchester House, was built in the liberty and was originally surrounded by parkland.

 Illicit activities

 The liberty lay outside the jurisdiction of the City of London, and that of the county authorities of Surrey, and some activities forbidden in those areas were permitted within it.

 In 1161 Bishop Henry of Blois was granted the power to license prostitutes and brothels in the liberty by King Henry II.
 The prostitutes were known as Winchester Geese, and many are buried in Cross Bones, an unconsecrated graveyard.
-Similarly, to "be bitten by a Winchester goose" meant "to contract a venereal disease", and "goose bumps" was slang for symptoms of venereal diseases.
+Similarly, to "be bitten by a Winchester goose" meant "to contract a venereal disease".

 Theatres and playhouses were allowed in the Clink; the most famous was the Globe Theatre where William Shakespeare performed his plays.
 Another was The Rose, where Shakespeare and Christopher Marlowe both premiered plays.

 Bull and bear baiting were also permitted.

 Local governance

 The liberty was in the parish of St Margaret's, Southwark until 1539 when it was replaced by St Saviour's, Southwark.

-An Act of 1786 (long title "An Act for paving, cleansing, lighting and watching the Streets, Lanes and other publick Passages and Places, within the Manor of Southwark, otherwise called The Clink") established the Clink Paving Commissioners.
+The Southwark (Streets) Act 1786 (26 Geo.
+3. c.
+120) (long title "An Act for paving, cleansing, lighting and watching the Streets, Lanes and other publick Passages and Places, within the Manor of Southwark, otherwise called The Clink …") established the Clink Paving Commissioners.
 Bollards marked "Clink 1812", part of the works of the commissioners, can be found in the Bankside area.

 As a civic area it was united in the St Saviour's District with St Saviour's and Christchurch, Surrey under the Metropolitan Board of Works from 1855.
 The metropolitan board assumed the powers of the paving commissioners.